jeremylaratro/jeremylaratro.github.io/CS/cysec.md

 >####  Reverse Engineering

 > - One of the areas I'd specifically like to improve in is reverse engineering.
 This requires a solid working knowledge
-> - of languages commonly used to build malware, which leads to the next area I'd like to improve -- expanding my programming knowledge.
+> of languages commonly used to build malware, which leads to the next area I'd like to improve -- expanding my programming knowledge.

 >####  Programming

-> - Currently, I am intermediate with Python, and familiar with the syntax of Java and C++ but
+> - Currently, I am intermediate with Python, and beginner/intermediate with Java and C++ (ie. comfortable with general OO, functions,
-> - not as efficient or fluent with them as I am with Python (ie. with Leetcode, for example,
+> classes, namespaces, and familiar with pointers, but not as efficient or fluent with them as I am with Python
-> - problems which challenge me in Python are extremely difficult for me in C++, especially.
+> (ie. with Leetcode, for example, problems which challenge me in Python are extremely difficult for me in C++.
 I'd
-> - like to improve in C++ and Java, and also increase the number of languages that I am at least
+> like to improve my proficiency in C++ and Java, and also increase the number of languages that I am at least
-> - comfortable with in terms of syntax.
+> comfortable with in terms of syntax.

 >#### SSTI and RCE

 > - I would like to become less reliant upon tools when attempting to exploit SSTI and RCE vulnerabilities, and thus,
-> - I need to improve my understanding of PHP and common web frameworks in order to be able to develop my own exploits.
+> I need to improve my understanding of PHP and common web frameworks in order to be able to develop my own exploits.

 </details>

 ----------

+## **Notes**
-> Notes from labs, CTF's, and machine's on HackTheBox, TryHackMe, OWASP Juice Shop, etc.
+> *Notes from labs, CTF's, and machine's on HackTheBox, TryHackMe, OWASP Juice Shop, etc.*

 <details>